Sustainability strategies for SMEs

 Recycle.
 Reduce.
 Reuse

-Recycling is important since already recycle at home, your staff should know dispose of recyclable plastic, paper, glass and aluminium in dedicated bins for recycling,
+Recycling is important since we already recycle at home, your staff should know how to dispose of recyclable plastic, paper, glass and aluminium in dedicated bins for recycling,

 - Make sure staff are know how to effectively prepare recyclables ie. cleaning them before disposing.

 - Reduce or reuse as much as possible.

 Our team haven’t reached our sustainability goals yet, but we have made a commitment to contribute to a more eco-focused future, and we are looking forward to working collaboratively to implement new strategies.

 Download our sustainability strategy for your businessDOWNLOAD PDF